We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Data source: Poverty thresholds are from Households Below Average Income 2021/22, Department for Work and Pensions.
 Minimum Income Standard thresholds are based on the Minimum Income Standard (MIS) for London, Trust for London 2022.
 Destitution in the UK 2022, JRF

-The table shows different definitions and thresholds necessary to not be considered either in poverty or deprived.
+There are a number of different ways of measuring poverty and destitution.
+This table shows different definitions and thresholds for three of the most cited living standards measures.
 The amount of income is dependent on the type of household.

-The Minimum Income Standard identifies what incomes different households require to reach a minimum socially acceptable living standard.
+The Minimum Income Standard - a measure of what incomes different households require to reach a minimum socially acceptable living standard.
+Find out more about the Minimum Income Standard in London here.

 To learn more about measuring poverty, read our explainer.